ComputerElite/RedBar/README.md

 # Red Bar

-Changes the color of the health bar according to your health.
+Changes the color of the health bar according to your health

-**Features:**
-- fading between colors
-- rainbow health bar
-- multiple colors for different health values
-- fadeout of the health bar

 ## Credits